goldengateknights/charter/charter.md

 5.3e Performance Members that perform at an event may not change into Support Member attire during the same event.
 This is to preserve the 'Magic of the Myth' of the performance that the audience has just witnessed.

 5.4 Council Membership
-Council Members are senior knights who sit upon the governing body of GGK.
+Council Members are senior members who sit upon the governing body of Golden Gate Knights.
 They must read and sign off on a copy of the charter, which will be kept on file by the Local Membership Officer.

-5.4a Council members are responsible for the public appearance and leadership positions with in GGK.
+5.4a Council members are responsible for the public appearance and leadership positions with in Golden Gate Knights.

 5.4b Only a limited number of council members may be in place at any one time.
 At present this number is 12.
-This number may change based on the needs of GGK and by vote of the council.
+This number may change based on the needs of Golden Gate Knights and by vote of the council.

 5.4c Council members are responsible for arbitration between member disagreements, and as such, must exemplify the highest level of conduct.